 The whole boat is alive with the sounds and noise of life on board.
 When you go into the Operations Room for example, you get a flood of radio messages and helicopters flying high overhead, and people barking out the orders.
 All the lights are flashing and the radar screens are spinning and it feels like something serious is about to kick off.

-I love the period music being piped out of the speakers too — they've got old World War II tunes and Dame Vera Lynn floating through the cramped metal corridors and it gives you a real nostalgic feeling.
+I love the period music being piped out of the speakers, too -- they've got old World War II tunes and Dame Vera Lynn floating through the cramped metal corridors and it gives you a real nostalgic feeling.

 The deepest you can go is the shell room below the water line.
 Hopefully they are all duds because they've got a couple of hundred lying around where any idiot could fiddle with them.
 You can racks full of them and where they fed them up the tubes to the big guns at the top.
 I hate to think what it must have been like working down here... can you imagine?
 In a boiling hot claustrophobic metal box filled with deafening clanks and bangs and the rocking and rolling of the boat, surrounded by fire and flames if you make a mistake.
 They've got a couple of water extinguishers dotted around if the worst happens, but something tells me they won't be much help if two hundred shells blow up.